Executive Coach and Coaching Supervision, Internal Coach and Coaching Supervision

-Coach Supervision with Gill Graves
+Coach Supervision with Dr Gill Graves

-The headline findings from a recent CIPD survey were unequivocal - coaches should have regular supervision.
+The headline findings from a recent CIPD survey were unequivocal – coaches should have regular supervision.
 The survey highlighted that even the most experienced coaches need help to constantly re-examine their practice, to continue to develop their skills and self-awareness and to avoid being drawn into their clients’ systems.
-For organisations supervision can be a way of ensuring quality by opening up practice to peer scrutiny and by making sure that coaches are regularly attending to their personal and professional development.
-For the coaching profession the establishment of coaching supervision can help to increase the credibility and image of the coaching industry.
+For organisations, supervision can be a way of ensuring quality by opening up practice to peer scrutiny and by making sure that coaches are regularly attending to their personal and professional development.

 - Better understanding of the coach’s clients and their organisational context.